 Whether breaking out a long road trip, driving the daily commute, or just going around the corner to grab some coffee, the first thing most people do when getting in the car is to play music.
 And if you are an aficionado of Amazon Music, then streaming popular Amazon songs in the car player will be a great pleasure.
-There're various methods to play Amazon Music in a car from Google, and we will explore the 5 most efficient solutions below.
+There're various methods to play Amazon Music in a car from Google, and here we will explore the 5 most efficient solutions for you below.

 If your car has an AUX or USB socket, you can directly connect it with your phone via a cable to sync playing Amazon Music in the car.
 By far, this is the easiest way to play Amazon Music in your automobile.
 But before connection, please make sure you have the correct cable for your vehicle by checking the manufacturer’s instruction.